elsaVelazquez/faster-pet-adoption/README.md

 ## FASTER PET ADOPTION
 ### HOW CAN A DOG SHELTER MANAGE DOGS' ONLINE PRESENCES TO GET DOGS ADOPTED OUT FASTER?

-### Using a Multinomial Naive Bayes Classification System to Predict on Images and
+### Using a Multinomial Naive Bayes Classification System to Predict on Images and Text

 A Supervised Learning ML Project by <a href="https://www.linkedin.com/in/elsa-velazquez-020bb9175/"> Elsa Velazquez, MEd, Data Scientist, Software Engineer </a>